Leveraging Expert Consistency to Improve Algorithmic Decision Support: Estimation of expert consistency

-The normalized influence function of expert $h$, $\mathcal{I}_{\hat{f}_h}(\bm{w}^h,\bm{x}_{\textrm{test}})$, can be derived in analogous fashion to the way~\cite{koh2017understanding} derive the influence function $\mathcal{I}$ on the loss of perturbing a single data point by $\epsilon$.
-Following the notion of local influence introduced in~\cite{cook1986assessment}, we can define the influence of perturbing the data by $\bm{w}^h$ in terms of $\epsilon$ as specified in Equation~\eqref{eq:infl_p_def},
+The influence of expert $h$ on a prediction can be derived in analogous fashion to the way~\cite{koh2017understanding} derive the influence of perturbing a single data point by $\varepsilon$.
+Following the notion of local influence introduced in~\cite{cook1986assessment}, we can define the influence of perturbing the data by $\bm{w}^h$ in terms of $\epsilon$, as specified in Eq.~\eqref{eq:infl_p_def},